AKSW/dinobbio/README.md

 ## Lincense

-The code and experiments are available as open source under the terms of the MIT License.
+`rdf-transformer` is available as open source under the terms of the MIT License.

-The dataset used for training and benchmark are available under the license Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+NuBBE knowledge graph is available under the license Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 Which allows the use of the data only on its current form.